murchandamus/bips/bip-update-process.md

 #### Complete[^complete]

-When the authors have concluded all planned work on their proposal, are confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the bitcoin community, they may update the BIP’s status to Complete to indicate that they recommend adoption, implementation, or deployment of the BIP.
+When the authors have concluded all planned work on their proposal, are confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation and test vectors (if applicable), and is ready for adoption by the bitcoin community, they may update the BIP’s status to Complete to indicate that they recommend adoption, implementation, or deployment of the BIP.
 Where applicable, the authors must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill